maurik77/go-confignet/README.md

 ### Load function

 "Load" function is invoked by the configuration builder when the "build" function is called.
 The function loads the configuration and stores the information in a map of type map[string]string.
 The key of the map containes the conifguration name, the value of the map the value of the configuration.
+Usually the execution of the function should be safe, it means that should never throw an error.
+Yaml and Json configuration providers, for instance, write in the standard error stream the reason if they cannot find the file or if is not able to read it correctly.

 Configuration keys: